 (3) Limit 15 per section.

 “Expos” is designed to introduce more confident student writers to the elements of academic argument.
-Students learn to apply the paradigm of academic argument in academic essays of their own.
-Classes are capped at 15 students and organized around four major writing assignments.
+Students learn to apply “The Fundamental Structure of Academic Argument” in academic essays of their own.
+Classes are capped at 15 students and organized around three major essay assignments.
 Each course guides students’ practice through pre-writing, drafting, and revising, and includes discussions, workshops, and tutorials with the instructor.
 In addition to its central focus on the elements of academic argument, each “Expos” course teaches students to document sources correctly and provides its own topic or theme to engage students’ writing and thinking.
-Please see the list of individual course descriptions of individual course descriptions to decide which sections of “Expos” will most interest you.
+Please see the following list of individual course descriptions to decide which sections of “Expos” will most interest you.
 “Expos” courses are available to freshmen, sophomores, and juniors, and to seniors by special permission.

 |08||MW 1:30-2:45||Oppel||Politics and Violence|